kephas-software/kephas-js/kephas.reflection/readme.md

 # Kephas.Reflection

-Provides reflection capabilities, like TypeInfo.
+Provides reflection capabilities like TypeInfoRegistry, ITypeInfo, and IProperty.